NeoGeek88/Distributed-Storage-on-Ethereum/README.md

 ```

-We provide two `.env` files that contains ethereum key pair for testers, you can search Sepolia Faucet to acquire test Ethereums.
+We provide two set of `.env` that contains ethereum key pair for testers, you can search Sepolia Faucet to acquire test Ethereums.

 ```
 INFURA_NODE_ENDPOINT="https://sepolia.infura.io/v3/325c2e4f72b743a99bf8325760da19c5"